 5. Koffee Kult Coffee Beans Dark Roasted Highest Quality

 Those who love this product do so because of its wonderful aroma.
 It is a dark roast, with cupping notes including Cinnamon, Heavy Body, Smooth, and Bright with a long finish.

 The coffee is roasted in the USA in 15 or 60 kilo roasters to ensure even quality.
-Many customers enjoy opening their fresh bag to see the shiny dark beans inside.
+Many customers enjoy opening their fresh bags to see the shiny dark beans inside.

-This is a blend which is perfect for those who prefer a nice medium to dark flavored roast, without the bitterness which usually accompanies dark roast.
+This is a blend that is perfect for those who prefer a nice medium to dark flavored roast, without the bitterness which usually accompanies the dark roast.
 Though it is popular with the addition of a bit of cream and sugar, there are just as many who prefer it without.